 There is no threshold for payment card transactions such as credit card swipes.

-So, there would be no Form 1099-K reporting requirement if you made $5,000 in 2022 on the side selling your handmade items on Etsy.
-However, there is a reporting requirement in 2023 since the amount exceeds the $600 limit.
+So, under the proposed rule changes, you should receive a Form 1099-K if you make $5,000 in 2024 on the side selling your handmade items on Etsy.
 Regardless of whether a 1099-K is issued, you are still responsible for reporting that amount to the IRS by including it as self-employed income on part one of Schedule C.

 Learn how to properly account for business expenses